There are lots of organisations, support groups and helpful books to help you cope with symptoms and side effects caused by cancer and its treatment.

 Specific symptoms organisations

-The Bladder and Bowel Foundation formed in 2008 from the former organisations Incontact and the Continence Foundation.
-It supports people living with bladder and bowel disorders and has a telephone helpline.
+The Bladder and Bowel Community supports people living with bladder and bowel disorders and has a telephone helpline.
 The service is confidential.
 They can also give you information about stoma products.

-They have a 'Just can't wait' card which allows holders access to toilets in shops and pubs etc. They ask for a £5 donation to receive this card.
+They have a 'Just Can't Wait' card which allows holders access to toilets in shops and when you are out.
+It's free to order on the website.

 This organisation provides information and support for people who need artificial feeding.
 They also have regional support groups for PINNT members.